Pr Specialist Jobs in USA with Visa Sponsorship

 Are there visa options for PR Specialists if I don't get selected in the H-1B lottery?

 Yes.
 The O-1B visa covers individuals with extraordinary achievement in communications and media, relevant if you have significant press coverage, industry awards, or a strong public profile.
 If you're Canadian or Mexican, the TN visa covers PR roles under qualifying categories.
-Australians may be eligible for the E-3.
-L-1 transfers are possible if your current employer has a U.S. entity.
+Australians may be eligible for the E-3 visa.
+L-1 visa transfers are possible if your current employer has a U.S. entity.
 Each path has different requirements, so your situation determines which is viable.

 What is the prevailing wage requirement for sponsored Pr Specialist jobs?